Understanding Refunds to Your Slash Account

 - Receiving a discount or price adjustment

-- Restocking fees deducted from the return amount
+- Restocking fees are deducted from the return amount

-These refunds are processed separately from the original transaction and will appear as a new credit for only the refunded portion, rather than updating the original charge.
+These refunds are processed separately from the original transaction and appear as a new credit for only the refunded portion.

 How Refunds Appear in Your Account